-Your qualification learning materials are all accessed through the MyKaplan portal.
-You will receive access to this through an email invitation, once you have been enrolled on your first course.
-You can access this system from work or home via your desktop, tablet or handheld device.
+Your qualification learning materials are all accessed through the MyKaplan portal for your technical studies.
+You can access this system from home or work via your desktop, tablet or handheld device.

 There are numerous resources you can access on MyKaplan, including:

 - Online tutorials breaking down the syllabus

 - E-Learning segments

 Learning My Way - Skills, Behaviours and Personal Development Microsite